jamielennox/requests-mock/doc/source/mocker.rst

 These methods correspond to the HTTP method of your request, so to mock POST requests you would use the :py:meth:`~requests_mock.MockerCore.post` function.
 Further information about what can be matched from a request can be found at :doc:`matching`

+.. _RealHTTP:

 Real HTTP Requests
 ==================

-The Mocker object takes the following parameters:
+If :py:data:`real_http` is set to :py:const:`True`

-:real_http (bool): If True then any requests that are not handled by the mocking adapter will be forwarded to the real server.
-Defaults to False.
+then any requests that are not handled by the mocking adapter will be forwarded to the real server, or the containing Mocker if applicable (see :ref:`NestingMockers`).

 .. doctest::